What will Rishi Sunak as prime minister mean for the climate?

 The government repeatedly said claims it intended to go back on its environmental commitments were not true and that it was fully committed to halting the decline of nature by 2030, adding that it would not undermine its obligations to the environment in pursuit of growth.

-Now all eyes are on Rishi Sunak who will become Britain’s next prime minister.
+Now all eyes are on Rishi Sunak, the UK’s new prime minister.

+He has already raised eyebrows in his first days in office over his decision to skip the upcoming COP27 climate summit in Egypt.

 What has he said about the environment?